ritesh99rakesh/gsocProposal/SymPy.md

 June 3 - June 16 (Week 2 and 3)

-* I will implement function to find distributions for some compound distributions as suggested above.
+* I will implement a function to find distributions for some compound distributions as suggested above.
 * I will complete `BernoulliProcess` and implement `MarkovChain` and write tests for it.
 * I will implement Random Walk in one dimension.
 * I will also study more about Random Walk in two and three dimensions.